csomgyula/select2/doc/sync2.md

 * `invoke_get(j, state)` means that thread `j` invokes a read operation on the given `state`
 * `return_get(j, state, w)` means that the previous read operation finished and returned `w`

-Note that obviously we assume that there was no other write operation between them.

 ### Internal properties ###